A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Calibrating the model with FIRE

 \section{Calibrating the model with FIRE}

 Now that we have a sense of how the model scales, we turn to setting the unknown free parameters.
-We could use observations to calibrate some of our model parameters \citep{carr2022} or use scaling relations of bulk galaxy/halo properties from large-volume cosmological simulations.
+We could use observations to calibrate some of our model parameters \citep{carr23} or use scaling relations of bulk galaxy/halo properties from large-volume cosmological simulations.
 However here we take a somewhat different approach and extract the time evolution of various properties for individual galaxies in the FIRE-2 suite.
-We will use the time evolution of the individual FIRE-2 halos to then calibrate the parameters of our ODEs.
+We will use the time evolution of the individual FIRE-2 halos to then set the parameters of our ODEs.
+We emphasize that the primary goal is to demonstrate the expressiveness of the physical model and not simply to reproduce the FIRE-2 simulations.